Are you an adviser? Go to Unbiased Pro

 Let’s look again at the example of Patrick and Helen given above.

 They might struggle to find a 90% mortgage with affordable interest rates.
-However, if they manage to find an extra £10,000 then they would have a 15% deposit and would only need an 85% mortgage.
+However, if they have an extra £10,000, they would have a 15% deposit and would only need an 85% mortgage.

-This would mean they would need to borrow less (£170,000) which would be more affordable, and might also get lower interest rates on their mortgage deal.
+This would mean they would need to borrow less (£170,000), which would be more affordable and may come with a lower interest rate on their mortgage deal.

 New mortgage deals are usually available at every 5% threshold – i.e., a 15% deposit will get you better deals than a 10% one, but a 14% deposit won’t.

 However, under the Mortgage Guarantee Scheme, it is possible to secure a mortgage with as little as a 5% deposit.
-This scheme, currently available until June 2025, helps first-time buyers and others access higher loan-to-value (LTV) mortgages by providing a government guarantee to lenders.
+This scheme, available until June 2025, helps first-time buyers and others access higher loan-to-value (LTV) deals due to a government guarantee to lenders.

 Prime Minister Sir Keir Starmer has also announced that the Labour government plans to make the Mortgage Guarantee Scheme permanent under a new name, ‘Freedom to Buy.’